Department of Entomology

 I am funded by: the US Department of Energy through the Great Lakes Bioenergy Research Center, the US National Science Foundation as a co-PI on the KBS Long-term Ecological Research project, as a co-PI on grants from the USDA NIFA AFRI and North Central SARE programs.
 In addition, I receive funding from Project GREEEN, and the MSU MacCready Reserve Endowment.

-My extension program focuses on the use of ecological restoration to enhance biodiversity and ecosystem services, and on invasive species ecology and management.
-Current areas of outreach include the biodiversity implications of bioenergy landscapes, prairie fen and oak savanna restoration, the use of native plants to enhance ecosystem services, monarch butterfly conservation, and biological control of invasive spotted knapweed.
+My extension program focuses on invasive species ecology and management, and on the use of ecological restoration to enhance biodiversity and ecosystem services.
+Current areas of outreach include: the biodiversity implications of bioenergy landscapes, prairie fen and oak savanna restoration, and the use of native plants to enhance ecosystem services.

 - Insect ecology